ASSIST Team (Autism Spectrum Service for Information Support and Training)

 Self-Referral – direct to the service

-All people on the autism spectrum and their families can access universal services, information and support in relation to the condition of autism e.g. health and education services for all, post-diagnostic information, support groups and workshops.
+All autistic people and their families can access universal services, information and support in relation to the condition of autism e.g. health and education services for all, post-diagnostic information, support groups and workshops.

-Some people on the autism spectrum and their families would like more in-depth support to understand and manage autism within their family, school or leisure environment e.g. autism specific parent programmes and autism advice within meetings.
+Some autistic people and their families would like more in-depth support to understand and implement an autism approach within their family, school or leisure environment e.g. autism specific parent programmes and autism advice.

 Full details of the support groups, workshops and parent programmes can be found on this web page.